eeorenstein/Dengue_Fever_Prediction/README.md

 ![picture alt](https://github.com/eeorenstein/Dengue_Fever_Prediction/blob/main/cases_by_month.png)

 ### Key Insights: Climate Features
 Strong correlations exist between the temperature-related variables.
 However, none of the variables strongly correlate with total cases and all but three of the correlations are positive.
-Also, week of the year, which in a way encapsulates many of these variables, is surprisingly the strongest predictor.
+Also, week of the year, which in a way encapsulates many of these variables, is the strongest predictor.
 Temperature and humidity-related variables somewhat strongly correlate with total cases whereas precipitation-related and NDVI variables are weak correlators.

 ![picture alt](https://github.com/eeorenstein/Dengue_Fever_Prediction/blob/main/features_heatmap.png)